JonathanDLTran/CS6120-Jonathan/README.md

 # Infrastructure
 - Sample LLVM Pass as part of Lesson 7

+# Garbage Collection
+- A garbage collector in the reference collector style is implemented in brili-gc.
+This is in the bril fork.
+Recursive update of reference counters is in progress.

 # Tests

 To run all tests, run the command `bash run_all_tests.sh` in the main directory.